Google Cloud MySQL

 -

-Click the master Google Cloud MySQL instance.
+Click the primary Google Cloud MySQL instance.

 -